 WRITTEN AUTHORIZATION REQUIRED: All persons hunting band-tailed pigeons in this season are required to obtain a written authorization and harvest report from WDFW.
-Hunters who held a 2005 authorization and returned the Harvest Report prior to the deadline will be mailed a 2006 authorization before the season.
-Hunters who did not possess a 2005 authorization must fill out an application (available at WDFW Olympia and regional offices).
-Application forms must be delivered to a department office no later than August 28 or postmarked on or before August 28 in order for applicants to be mailed a 2006 authorization before the season starts.
-Immediately after taking a bandtailed pigeon into possession, hunters must record in ink the information required on the harvest report.
-By September 30, 2006, hunters must return the harvest report to WDFW, or report harvest information on the department's internet reporting system.
-Hunters failing to comply with reporting requirements will be ineligible to participate in the 2007 band-tailed pigeon season.
+Hunters who did not possess a 2006 authorization must submit an application form to WDFW (available at WDFW Olympia and regional offices).
+Immediately after taking a band-tailed pigeon into possession, hunters must record in ink the information required on the harvest report.
+By September 30, 2007, hunters must return the harvest report to WDFW, or report harvest information on the department's internet reporting system.
+Hunters failing to comply with reporting requirements will be ineligible to participate in the 2008 band-tailed pigeon season.